 For an FHA mortgage, the payments can only be excluded if the total amount of the remaining payments does not exceed 5% of your monthly gross income.
 This means most loan payments are included in your debt-to-income ratio for an FHA loan, regardless of how many payments you have left.

-Additionally, lease payments for a car are always included in your debt-to-income ratio no matter how many payments are remaining because you usually renew the lease or buy a new car.
+Additionally, lease payments for a car are always included in your debt-to-income ratio no matter how many payments are remaining because you usually renew or take out a new lease or buy a new car.

 If someone else has paid the debt payments for at least twelve months.